clay/amphora/README.md

 Components in Byline have three requirements:

 1. Wrap your markup in a semantically appropriate tag.
-2. Add a data-component attribute with the name of the component as it's value.
+2. Add a data-component attribute with the name of the component as its value.
 (The value should be unique, lowercase, with words hyphen-separated.)

 Example: